just-some-entity/spf-mini-display/README.md

 # SPF Mini Display

-A lightweight terminal Spotify player written in Rust,
+A small spotify tui written in Rust,
 using **ratatui** for rendering and **rspotify** for API requests.

 ![Example](/assets/example.png)